malabaclado/predicting-stock-volatility-using-Python/README.md

 Returns: Predicted volatility values as JSON.

-## How to Run the Project with Docker Build
+## How to Run the API server with Docker Build
+If you're new to Docker, it packages the app and its environment, so you don't need to install Python libraries manually.

 1. **Clone the Repository**: Download the project files from GitHub to your local machine.
-2. **Navigate to the Project Directory**: Open a terminal and go to the folder containing the project (e.g., `cd /d:/1 PROJECTS/Github/predicting-stock-volatility-using-Python`).
+2. **Navigate to the Project Directory**: Open a terminal and go to the folder containing the project (e.g., `cd /d:/Github/predicting-stock-volatility-using-Python`).
 3. **Build the Docker Image**: Run `docker build .` to create a container image with all dependencies.
 4. **Run the Container**: Execute `docker run -p 8000:8000 <image_name>` (replace `<image_name>` with the built image ID or name).
 5. **Access Swagger UI**: Open a web browser and go to `http://localhost:8000/docs` to interact with the API endpoints via Swagger.
 This is a user-friendly interface to test the `/fit` and `/predict` endpoints without coding.

-If you're new to Docker, it packages the app and its environment, so you don't need to install Python libraries manually.

 ## How to Run the Project and Demo with Docker Compose